SavithriNandadasa/message_construction_patterns/README.md

 ```
 ### Developing the service

-Let's get started with the implementation of the phone_store_service, which acts as the message Replier.
+Let's get started with the implementation of the phone_store_service, which acts as the message Requestor.
 Refer to the code attached below.
 Inline comments added for better understanding.

 ##### phone_store_service.bal